Ned Bittinger: Portrait of Abraham Lincoln

-In 2004, the US House of Representatives commissioned Bittinger to paint the Official portrait of Abraham Lincoln.
-The portrait depicts President Lincoln at a young age when he served in congress from 1847 to 1849 as well as many details of the Chamber in the 1840s.
-Bittinger worked from photographs of Lincoln in congress and used historical images of the House Chamber.
+In 2004, the US House of Representatives commissioned Bittinger to paint the official portrait of Abraham Lincoln.
+The painting depicts Lincoln at a young age from when he served in the House of Representatives from 1847 to 1849.
+Ned Bittinger worked from photographs of Lincoln's time in Congress as well as historic images of the House Chamber.
+The setting includes the John Vanderlyn portrait of George Washington, furniture designed by Thomas Constantine, and many details of the House Chamber's appearance in the 1840s, including the red drapery.
+Lincoln is depicted sitting at his desk in the old Hall of the House, now called National Statuary Hall.
+The painting is part of a series of 21st-century portraits depicting noteworthy former members of Congress commissioned by the House of Representatives.

+The painting has been featured in many articles including on Cracked.com and The Imaginative Conservative.

 Portrait of Lindy Boggs

 On September 27, 2004, the portrait of Lindy Boggs was unveiled at the Capitol.
 The portrait includes a small replica of the Car of History clock which has been present in the Old House Chamber since 1819.
 This clock was included to show Bogg's love for history and commemorate the Commission of the United States House of Representatives Bicentenary, which she chaired.
 The portrait hangs in the Lindy Claiborne Boggs Congressional Women's Reading Room in the US Capitol adjacent to Statuary Hall.